ibm-cloud-docs/security-compliance/troubleshooting/ts-cos-store.md

 You attempted to run a scan, but it failed during the storage process.
 {: tsSymptoms}

 Scan results are stored within your Cloud Object Storage bucket and it failed during the storage process.
-There are a few reasons that this might happen:
+Few reasons for the failure include:
 {: tsCauses}

 * You might not have granted the correct authorization to allow {{site.data.keyword.compliance_short}} to access to your Cloud Object Storage service.